Particular/docs.particular.net/transports/azure-storage-queues/configuration_sanitization_asqn_[9,].partial.md

 ## Sanitization

-If a queue name is longer than [63 characters](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-queues-and-metadata), the Azure Storage Queues Transport can be configured to sanitize queue names using a custom algorithm.
-By default, the transport does not sanitize queue names.
+If a queue name is longer than [63 characters](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-queues-and-metadata), the Azure Storage Queues Transport will fail to start.
+The endpoint name would needs to be shortened following the sanitization rules enforced by the Storage queue service.

 For more details refer to [Sanitization](/transports/azure-storage-queues/sanitization.md) document.